 From age one to three, it's important that your child is consuming at least 700mg of calcium a day.
-Furthermore, ages 4 to 8 need 1000mg.
-As we age, the minimum serving also increases and varies depending on what their health status looks like & personal physician's recommendations.
+Furthermore, ages four to eight need 1000mg.
+As we age, the minimum serving varies depending on what your specific health status looks like and your personal physician's recommendations.

 It is recommended that breast milk or formula is sufficient enough to promote bone growth in an infant until they are one year old.
 After, they are ready to transition to dairy milk.
 After you start your child on it, you may notice little changes, such as appetite loss, but this is normal since the rate of development slows down slightly after a child's first year.

 It's important to observe if there are any skin allergies present to make sure you are making the right switch!
 There are also many milk alternatives available that can contain calcium such as: